ChromeDevTools/devtools-frontend/docs/styleguide/ux/writing.md

 *   Give the right info at the right time and place
 *   Don't write more than 1 sentence but if you do, break up text into sections, lists, tooltips, and <u>Learn more</u> links
 *   Be friendly but not ridiculous
-    *   DO: `This API lets you collect data about what your users like.`
+    *   ✔️ `This API lets you collect data about what your users like.`
-    *   DON'T: `Dude!
+    *   ❌ `Dude!
 This API is totally awesome!`
-    *   DON'T: `This API may enable the acquisition of information pertaining to user preferences.`
+    *   ❌ `This API may enable the acquisition of information pertaining to user preferences.`

 ### Patterns